tatumio/tatum-php/docs/Api/MarketplaceApi.md

 Withdraw funds from the marketplace fee account on Solana

-<p><b>2 credits per API call</b></p>
+<b>2 credits per API call</b>

- <p>Withdraw funds from the NFT marketplace fee account on Solana.</p>
+ Withdraw funds from the NFT marketplace fee account on Solana.

- <p>You can withdraw the funds only if you are the marketplace fee recipient.</p>
+ You can withdraw the funds only if you are the marketplace fee recipient.

- <p>This API is in <b>alpha</b> and is supported only for the mainnet on Solana.</p>
+ This API is in <b>alpha</b> and is supported only for the mainnet on Solana.

- <p><b>Signing a transaction</b>
+ <b>Signing a transaction</b>
- When withdrawing the funds, you are charged a fee for the transaction, and you must sign the transaction with the private key of the blockchain address from which the fee will be deducted.</p>
+ When withdrawing the funds, you are charged a fee for the transaction, and you must sign the transaction with the private key of the blockchain address from which the fee will be deducted.

- <p>Providing the private key in the API is not a secure way of signing transactions, because the private key can be stolen or exposed.
+ Providing the private key in the API is not a secure way of signing transactions, because the private key can be stolen or exposed.
 Your private keys should never leave your security perimeter.
-You should use the private keys only for testing a solution you are building on the <b>testnet</b> of a blockchain.</p>
+You should use the private keys only for testing a solution you are building on the <b>testnet</b> of a blockchain.

- <p>For signing transactions on the <b>mainnet</b>, we strongly recommend that you use the Tatum <a href="https://github.com/tatumio/tatum-kms" target="_blank">Key Management System (KMS)</a> and provide the signature ID instead of the private key in the API.
-Alternatively, you can use the <a href="https://github.com/tatumio/tatum-js" target="_blank">Tatum JavaScript client</a>.</p>
+ For signing transactions on the <b>mainnet</b>, we strongly recommend that you use the Tatum <a href="https://github.com/tatumio/tatum-kms" target="_blank">Key Management System (KMS)</a> and provide the signature ID instead of the private key in the API.
+Alternatively, you can use the <a href="https://github.com/tatumio/tatum-js" target="_blank">Tatum JavaScript client</a>.

 ### Example